Dyplex/Python-Snek-Game/README.md

 <p>3.
 Modify interface

 > WIP / Unfinished
+<p>Make it so that the cutscene runs in the same window as the game
+<p>Implement restart function (press R to restart when you die)
 <p>2.
 Add main menu (Settings, custom keybinds and volume slider)
 <p>6.
 Make it so that the game moves faster if you have more puncte
 <p>7.
 (Maybe) Clean the code